-Hi there !
-2017 is nearing end, and well, while we celebrate for the wonderful memories of this year, it’s also time to reflect back on the past year and come up with resolutions for the New Year.
-Personally, I’m happy that I’ve managed to keep this blog alive.
-It all started in the year 2015 when I started this blog, and its been glorious 3 years of blogging.
-If you’ve been following my blogs, I hope you found them useful all along.
+Hi there!
+2017 is nearing its end, and well, while we celebrate the wonderful memories of this year, it's also time to reflect on the past year and come up with resolutions for the New Year.
+I'm happy that I've managed to keep this blog alive.
+It all started in the year 2015 when I started this blog, and it's been glorious 3 years of blogging.
+If you've been following my blogs, I hope you found them useful all along.

-I’m planning to completely overhaul my blogging platform for the new year.
-All that would remain same are the published articles, but all else is about to change.
-Well there are 2 main reasons why I feel this overhaul is necessary.
+I'm planning to completely overhaul my blogging platform for the new year.
+All that would remain the same are the published articles, but all else is about to change.
+Well, there are 2 main reasons why I feel this overhaul is necessary.

-- Fresh look provides a fresh perspective and provides a change from monotony
+A fresh look provides a fresh perspective and provides a change from the monotony

-- (The main reason) The new platform will help me reduce maintenance costs of the blog (better invested in some other pursuits)
+(The main reason) The new platform will help me reduce the maintenance costs of the blog (better invested in some other pursuits)

 Now, before I share details on the new blogging platform, I would like to share some details on my earlier blogging platform setup.